ethereum/snake-charmers-tactical-manual/documentation.md

 Code examples can be written using `.. doctest::` code blocks to ensure they are executed as regular code during the `doctest` CI run.

-Examples that use this feature are effectively strucured as if they were written in an interactive Python session.
+Examples that use this feature are effectively structured as if they were written in an interactive Python session.

 Example: